-For all of you Trustees of Discretionary Trusts, we will soon be communicating with your year-end trust distribution resolutions.
-Please ensure when we reach the final stage that the Final Trustee Resolution is reviewed, signed, and sent back to us (or is safely tucked into your file) before the 30th June 2022.
+For all of you Trustees of Discretionary Trusts, we have or will soon be communicating with you and supplying your draft year-end trust distribution resolutions.
+Please ensure when we reach the final stage so that the Final Trustee Resolution is reviewed, signed, and sent back to us (or is safely tucked into your file) well before the 30th June 2023.